 I work as a Learning Designer in higher education in South Australia.
 I am also a librarian who accidentally wandered out into the woods into web development and eLearning for most of my career.

 I feel no less of a librarian for this wandering.
-I love libraries so much that I volunteer in libraries outside of my work as much as possible.
-I am a Code Club volunteer in my local public library.
+I love libraries so much that I volunteer in libraries outside of my work as a Code Club volunteer in my local public library.
 I am passionate about using technology to connect to literature, imagination and creativity for children.

 As The Wild Librarian, I share books and authors here that I personally love.
 They tend to be middle-grade to YA fantasy, magic and often invoke some connection my love of nature and wilderness too.
 This is a new focus for this blog which originally started in 2004 on our previous hobby farm.
 My older posts about permaculture and farming are still here too.
 I stray frequently into topics like astronomy and ecology.
 Have a wander.

 You can also find me on other sites, writing about my work in educational technology and reviewing ARC’s for the Children’s Book Council of Australia.